Degree and Certificate Offerings

 ATTENTION!!
 The admission requirements for the NMJC RN Program have changed!
 The new requirements are effective immediately for admission beginning with Fall 2021.
 The Fall 2021 changes have been made and the website is updated.
 If you have any questions, please contact Bobbi Davis in the Nursing department or one of the counselors in the Academic Advising department at https://www.nmjc.edu/resource_service/academic_advising/index.aspx

 NMJC CNA Student Announcement

 Please email Bobbi Davis at email@example.com about your interest in enrolling in the CNA program.
-She will email you a registration form and requirements checklist at that time.
+She will email you the requirements checklist at that time.
 Once everything is submitted to firstname.lastname@example.org by the deadline and approved then you can request a registration form for the course.

 Associate of Applied Science in Nursing AAS (ADN/RN)